Azure/Copilot-For-Security/README.md

 ![Branch Selection](https://github.com/Azure/Copilot-For-Security/blob/main/Images/CFSGithubCreateNewContentCommitChanges.png)

-You can now publish this work off to your personal GitHub by clicking the icon next to the branch name (if it throws up a list up top of repositories pick yours <youraccount>/Azure-Sentinel *NOT* Azure/Azure-Sentinel).
-In this case I am picking the main branch iteself.
+You can now publish this work off to your personal GitHub by clicking the icon next to the branch name (if it throws up a list up top of repositories pick yours <youraccount>/Copilot-For-Security *NOT* Azure/Copilot-For-Security).
+In this example case I am picking the main branch iteself to publish my changes with new plugin.

 ![Branch Selection](https://github.com/Azure/Copilot-For-Security/blob/main/Images/CFSPushChangestoYourGithub.png)